0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 ### Custom Role

-You need to create an EC2 role to allow the Rsyslog Server to upload and get the certificate and bash script, for it - to reuse the same cert on termination, and for your clients to automatically pull the cert when they boot up.
-This is the Policy Document you need add create.
+You need to create an EC2 role to allow the Rsyslog Server to upload and get the certificate and bash script from S3.
+This allows you to reuse the same cert on termination, and allows for your clients to automatically pull the public cert when they boot up.
+Below is the Policy Document that you need add to create this:

 ```json
 {